 These classes cover the historical development of people, places, and patterns of life from early times until about 1500 AD.
 Geographic influences on history are emphasized in the study of each civilization.
 In these advanced-level classes students must complete in-depth projects and writing assignments, as well as additional reading assignments and research.
-Near the end of the school year, students will take the World History and Geography I Standards of Learning test.
+Near the end of the school year, students will take the Standards of Learning (SOL) World History I test.